 'Tis my favorite time of the year!
 There is plenty of joy and merriment in the air and around the table as Christmas day approaches.
 I'm all about the decorations, singing carols, and (most importantly) eating as many delicious cookies as possible.
-But with children around the Christmas tree who soak up everything they see or hear, and my own heart that's longest for a deeper Christmas experience, my hope is to make this season happy for us all, but also grounded in the real reason behind this most special time of year.
+But with children around the Christmas tree who soak up everything they see or hear, and my own heart that's longing for a deeper Christmas experience, my hope is to make this season happy for my family, but also grounded in the real reason behind this most special time of year.

 Below is a list of ideas on how we as followers of Christ can keep Him at the center of our holiday.

 This time of year churches offer their regular Sunday services amplified with lit up stages, caroling, and sermons readying our hearts for remembering Jesus' birth.
 Also, many churches host Christmas movie nights, couple date nights, festivals, live nativity scenes, and more to help you and your family get plugged in for the season and in the new year.

 The holiday is incredibly busy with traveling and spending time with family; I get it.
 For some, this might seem like a no-brainer, but honestly, I have missed quite a few Christmas Eve services over the years.
 Taking a moment to attend a Christmas Eve service, though, is a sacred way to pause in the midst of the hustle and bustle to set your mind on Jesus.
 It is a chance to gather with the body of Christ to celebrate the birth of our Lord and Savior.

 3. Read a Gospel or Advent devotional (or both!)